KibarovCmd/KIBAR_STM32_NEXTION_ENHANCED_DRIVER/README.md

 # KIBAR_STM32_NEXTION_ENHANCED_DRIVER
 [EN]
 It is a Nextion Enhanced, Discovery and Basic HMI driver developed to support all STM32XXXX microcontrollers and boards, based on the HAL library.
-It supports all Nextion HMI command sets except for specific features.
+It supports all Nextion HMI instruction sets except for specific features.

 <strong>Question</strong>: <em>How to Use Kibar Nextion HMI Driver?</em>